 Job Done – But Here’s How To Make It Easier…

 That’s it!
 That takes you through how to sell your home without an estate agent and the key steps you’ll need to follow if you want to be successful.
 You can also read our guide on how to sell your home for free for more advice.

 But remember, selling without an agent is time-consuming and can be stressful.
 If it sounds like too much hard work, keep in mind there are always online estate agents.

-Many online agents now offer a good compromise between selling yourself and selling through an estate agent.
+We just felt that using an online estate agent was a good compromise between selling yourself and selling through an estate agent.

-You’ll get everything you need from an estate agent such as getting your property listed on Rightmove, having professional photos taken, and so on.
-Yet, you’ll get it a fraction of the cost that most high street estate agents charge.
+We got everything we needed from an estate agent such as getting our property listed on Rightmove, having professional photos taken, and so on.
+Yet, we got it a fraction of the cost that most high street estate agents charge.